PeterAkande/PeterAkande/README.md

 - 👋 Hi, I’m @PeterAkande
 - 👀 I’m interested in Backend development and Mobile Applications Development
 - 🌱 I’m currently learning more about Backend Development and Cross Platform App development with Flutter
-- 💞️ I’m looking to collaborate on any cool project.
+- 💞️ I’m looking to collaborate on Interesting Projects 👀
 - 📫 How to reach me : My social Media Handles are on my Profile.
 <!---
 PeterAkande/PeterAkande is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.